Easy vegan pumpkin chai cheesecake which is healthy, is gluten free and has no refined sugar.

 - Spread the pumpkin on the lined baking tray and bake for 30 minutes or the pumpkin has turned golden brown and reduced in size.

-- For the base: Drain the dates and strain the chai leaves and water reserving the water.
+- Drain the dates and strain the chai leaves and water reserving the water.
 Add all ingredients to a food processor and whizz until combined.
 Press evenly into the bottom of the cake tin.

-- For the chai cheesecake layer: Drain and rinse the cashews.
+- Drain and rinse the cashews.
 Strain the coconut milk and chai leaves reserving the milk.
 Add all ingredients to a high-powered blender and blend until extremely creamy.
 Remove and set aside.

-- When the pumpkin layer has partially set, pour the chai cheesecake into the cake tin reserving a little cheesecake for decorations.
+- When the pumpkin layer has partially set, pour the chai cheesecake into the cake tin.
 Smooth the top of the cake and put in freezer to set.